Best Hooks for Striper Fishing

 Circle Hooks also are defined as non-offset or offset.
 Non-offset circle hooks have the point aligned even to the shank; conversely, the offset hooks are aligned at an angle to the shank.

 The first is corrosion-resistant but brittle, while the second will rust but is more forgiving of bends and twists.
-So in order for them to work well, they need to be sharpened and oiled for extending their life.
+So for them to work well, they need to be sharpened and oiled for extending their life.
 A thinner type of wire material used in Circle Hooks is better for using live bait while a heavier type gauge of Circle Hooks is used for bottom fishing off a boat or piers.

 What is a Fish-Finder Rig for Stripers?